Ostrill/QA-system/README.md

 Question-answering system
 </h1>

 Implemented as part of a master's diploma work.
-The system is based on [pre-trained models](https://arxiv.org/abs/2309.10931) of transformer architecture (in particular, ruBERT), and for their fine-tuning the differential evolution algorithm is used to select values of hyperparameters of the AdamW optimizer.
+The system is based on [pre-trained models](https://arxiv.org/abs/2309.10931) of Transformer architecture (in particular, ruBERT).
+For their fine-tuning the differential evolution algorithm is used to select values of hyperparameters of the AdamW optimizer.
 The [SberQuAD](https://huggingface.co/datasets/kuznetsoffandrey/sberquad) dataset is used for training.

 ## How it works